 This bill establishes new regulations regarding the collection of biometric data by places of public accommodation in Minnesota.
 It mandates that these establishments must obtain express consent from individuals before collecting, processing, transmitting, or storing their biometric data.
 The bill defines "biometric data" as any data that represents physical, biological, or behavioral traits of an identifiable person, including facial features, fingerprints, and voice recordings.
 Additionally, it outlines that express consent must be an affirmative written response to a clear notice regarding the data collection and its purpose.

-The bill also introduces civil remedies and penalties for violations, allowing for civil penalties of up to $25,000 per violation and enabling individuals or county attorneys to take legal action.
-Places of public accommodation found in violation of this law may be liable for damages, costs, and attorney fees, and the court may grant injunctive relief.
-Furthermore, violations can result in misdemeanor charges.
-The provisions of this bill will take effect on August 1, 2025, applying to actions and violations occurring on or after that date.
+The bill also introduces civil remedies and penalties for violations, allowing for civil penalties of up to $25,000 per violation and enabling individuals or county attorneys to take legal action against non-compliant establishments.
+Furthermore, it establishes that violations can result in misdemeanor charges.
+The provisions of this bill will take effect on August 1, 2025, and will apply to any violations occurring after that date.